Notes from Religion and the Decline of Magic (1976)

 the vital spirits and invisible emanations of the body.

-It was only in the late Middle Ages that the belief became current that
+Only in the late Middle Ages did the belief become current that

 the witch owed his or her power to the Devil who granted his aid in a